 DocumentVersion and PartVersion are representing one of the most fundamental key concepts of the VEC.
 They are the only classes in the VEC model that are defining version information.
 In combination with the attributes companyName and partNumber or respectively documentNumber they define an unambiguous context for data exchange.
 If two instances of the VEC are containing PartVersions or DocumentVersions with equal values of the attributes companyName, partNumber and partVersion or companyName, documentNumber and documentVersion, then the two objects can be trusted to be unchanged.

 Unchanged in this context does not mean binary identical content of the resulting XML-Subtree, but unchanged user data.
-So if the content of a DocumentVersion is transferred from one VEC-file to another (e.g. for documents describing part master data) the binary representation can be different (e.g. order of the xml elements, technical ids for xml idrefs), but the information represented by the DocumentVersion must not be different (e.g. property values of a Specification).
+So, if the content of a DocumentVersion is transferred from one VEC-file to another (e.g. for documents describing part master data), the binary representation can be different (e.g. order of the xml elements, technical ids for xml idrefs), but the information represented by the DocumentVersion must not be different (e.g. property values of a Specification).
 However, the amount of content for instances of the same DocumentVersions might be different.
 For example, when describing components (e.g. Connectors) and their usage in a harness.
 The component description might contain more (possibly sensitive) information that is unwanted in the harness document.
 Another reason might be an update of the exporting system, a later export can contain more information without changing the original document.
 These cases are allowed with an unchanged documentNumber, documentVersion, if the intersection of the represented information in both DocumentVersions is consistent.